Methodology All Trends

 Avoid Crappy Hosting

-Most posts/videos online won’t tell you that though cause they are affiliates with fake “best hosting” reviews.
+Most posts/videos online won’t tell you that though cause they are misleading affiliates with fake “best hosting” reviews.
 What can I say, honesty doesn’t always pay the bills.

 Here are some hosting companies that I would avoid entirely: